 - Another way to extend their shelf life is to remove them from their container and store the mushrooms in a paper bag to ensure dryness.

-How should I prepare my mushrooms?
+How should I clean and prep my mushrooms?

 - It's best not to soak them in water.
 Instead, wipe away any dirt with a damp cloth.